Historic placer gold workings previously produced +250,000oz Au. Mining licenses granted

 Gold and pyrite in the bedrock sulphide domain is contained within hydrothermal alteration envelopes within and adjacent to the structures.
 An alteration assemblage of sericite-epidote-chlorite-quartz readily distinguishes the prospective “green” rhyolite and microgranite from their unaltered reddish counterparts.

 Gold is also present in the saprolite overlying bedrock, in the oxidized equivalent of the sulphide alteration assemblage.
 Prospective saprolite hosts an assemblage of sericite-chlorite-silica, with disseminated limonite and “box-works” of limonite with rare occurrences of chalcopyrite.
 This alteration package is clearly visible on surface in many locations throughout the property.

-The 2017 trenching activity excavated at least two continuous high-grade mineralized structures in the Baldo East area – the northern most of these two structures is now referred to as Baldo East 1, whilst the zone immediately south of this is referred to as Baldo East 2, and two in the Matrincha area immediately South of the Baldo East area – the northern most of these two structures is referred to as Matincha 1 and the area immediately south as Matrincha 2.
+Trenching activity in 2017 and 2018 excavated at least four continuous high-grade mineralized structures, two in the Baldo East area – the northern most of these two structures is now referred to as Baldo East 1, whilst the zone immediately south of this is referred to as Baldo East 2, and two in the Matrincha area immediately South of the Baldo East area – the northern most of these two structures is referred to as Matincha 1 and the area immediately south as Matrincha 2.

 Baldo East 1

 Trenching at the Baldo East 1 zone extended the Baldo East 1 zone to the east, extending the total strike length to more than 900m

 Baldo East 2

 Work continued on the Baldo East 2 zone, where previous trenching indicated the presence of parallel structures, with one trench exposing apparently parallel structures 250m south of the Baldo East 1 zone.